molecule/molecule.github.io/_post/skincare-and-haircare.md

 - Actives (Monday, Wednesday, Friday)
   - [20% VITAMIN C + E FERULIC ACID SERUM 1 OZ] - (after Moist)
   - [TO - Lactic Acid 10% HA 2%] - (20 mins after Vit C, only on trouble areas of chin and forehead)
+  - [TO - Salicylic Acid 2% Solution] - patch-testing on forehead and chin 20 mins after Vit C.
 - Actives (Tuesday, Thursday)
   - [TO - Niacinamide 10% and Zinc 1%] - (after Moist but before Premium on moisturizing days).
 Will probably switch to Stratia Rewind which has a better-supported formulation when this runs out.
   - [Azelaic Acid Suspension 10%] - (after Niacinamide).
 Will probably switch to Garden of Wisdom when this runs out as I've seen lots of amazing reviews of it.